pypa/interoperability-peps/build-system-abstraction.rst

 does today, and while there is a PR to do that as part of building from source, it is contentious and lacks consensus.
 Rather than impose a requirement on all build systems, we are treating it as a YAGNI, and will add such a verb in a future version of the interface if required.
+The existing PEP-314 [#pep314] requirements for sdists still apply, and distutils or setuptools users can use ``setup.py sdist`` to create an sdist.
+Other tools should create sdists compatible with PEP-314 [#pep314].
+Note that pip itself does not require PEP-314 compatibility - it does not use any of the metadata from sdists - they are treated like source trees from disk or version control.

 References
 ==========